Aliases for GRB10 Gene

 GeneCards Summary for GRB10 Gene

-GRB10 (Growth Factor Receptor-Bound Protein 10) is a Protein Coding gene.
-Diseases associated with GRB10 include albright's hereditary osteodystrophy and silver-russell syndrome.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GRB10 (Growth Factor Receptor Bound Protein 10) is a Protein Coding gene.
+Diseases associated with GRB10 include silver-russell syndrome and albright's hereditary osteodystrophy.
+Among its related pathways are Signaling by GPCR and EGFR1 Signaling Pathway.
 GO annotations related to this gene include SH3/SH2 adaptor activity and insulin receptor binding.
 An important paralog of this gene is GRB14.

 UniProtKB/Swiss-Prot Summary for GRB10 Gene